Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 In some cases, genetics has to do with it – if you or your co-parent has an articulation disorder, it’s more likely your child will.

-Boys also seem to deal with this issue more often than girls.
+Like certain other forms of speech and communication deficits, boys seem to deal with articulation disorder more often than girls.

-In other cases, it can have to do with a physical issue, like a cleft palate, or poorly formed jawbones or teeth.
+In other cases, it can have to do with a physical issue, like a cleft lip or cleft palate, or poorly formed jawbones or teeth.

-It can also be a result of brain or nerve damage, as in the case of cerebral palsy or head trauma during birth.
+It can also be a result of brain or nerve damage, as in the case of cerebral palsy or right hemisphere brain damage.

 In some cases, we know that it has to do with the brain not sending through messages to the speech muscles properly.